Get ready to build a robot in Level D!

 LEVEL D FAQ

-Q. I don't have experience with electronics or coding.
-Where do I start?
+Q. Neither my student or I have any experience with electronics, programming, or robotics.
+Where do we start?

-Everyone should start with Level A which is designed to teach skills from the very beginning and requires no previous knowledge.
-Click here
+A. All students should start with Level A which is designed to teach skills from the very beginning and requires no previous knowledge.
+Click here to learn more

-Q. Do I need to complete Levels A - C before starting Level D?
+Q. Does my student need to complete Levels A, B, and C before starting Level D?

 A. Yes.
-Please be sure to complete Levels A - C first.
-Level D builds on the skills learned in Levels A - C. You will also need the electrical components kits from Levels A - C to complete Level D.
+Please be sure your student completes Levels A-C first.
+Level D builds on the skills learned in Levels A-C. Your student will also need the electrical components kits from Levels A-C to complete Level D.